Mike-Aniki/Steam_Friends_Fullscreen/README.md

 Displays your Steam friends presence: In-game, Online, Away, Busy, Offline (optional).

-The plugin runs exclusively in Playnite Fullscreen mode.

 ## Setup

 1. Install the plugin from the Playnite Addons database or manually.